Home

 PALEOLITHIC ERA - 2,500,000 - 10,000 BCE, East Africa

 Paleolithic is Greek for Old Stone Age.
 Paleo means old, and Litho means stone.
-It was the prehistoric era before written history.
-During this era stone tools were developed by Homo habilis.
-They also used tools made of other materials like wood, antlers, and bone.
-Homo habilis was short (about four feet tall), had long arms, and half the cranial capacity of modern humans.
+During this prehistoric era (before written history) stone tools were developed by Homo habilis.
+They also made tools from other materials like wood, antler, and bone.
+Homo habilis was about four feet tall, had long arms, and half the cranial capacity of modern humans.

-During the Paleolithic era Homo habilis gradually evolved into Homo sapiens - modern humans.
-By the end of the Paleolithic era the first works of art appear, we engaged in religious ritual, and buried our dead.
+During the Paleolithic era Homo habilis gradually evolved into Homo sapiens (modern humans).
+By the end of the Paleolithic era the first works of art appeared, they engaged in religious rituals, and buried their dead.

 ART STAGES: